hexydec/htmldoc/docs/api/construct.md

 ```
 ## Arguments

-### $config
+### `$config`

-The options set into the object are setup for general use, but can be configured with the following options:
+A optional array of configuration options that will be merged recursively with the default configuration.
+The available options and their defaults are:

 #### `elements`